About Soldier Creek Falls (Lewis Falls)

 In any case, we’re not sure what was beyond Soldier Creek Falls (if that was where they went or were intending to go), but any further scrambling upstream seemed to be very technical and beyond our comfort level.

 Adding it all up, we probably spent about 60-90 minutes encompassing both the hiking, scrambling, and photographing.

-Lewis Falls or Soldier Creek Falls is in the Angeles National Forest, but it’s also near the Crystal Lake Recreation Area.
+Lewis Falls or Soldier Creek Falls is in the Angeles National Forest around the Crystal Lake Recreation Area near Azusa in Los Angeles County, California.
+It is administered by the USDA Forest Service.
 For information or inquiries about this area as well as current conditions, visit the Angeles National Forest website or Facebook page.